sebhmg/curve-apps/README.rst

 Within a conda environment
 --------------------------

-You can install (or update) a conda environment with all the requires packages to run **edge-detection**.
+You can install (or update) a conda environment with all the requires packages to run **curve-apps**.
 To do so you can directly run the **Install_or_Update.bat** file by double left clicking on it.

 Install with conda